frederic-perez/AmE-dictionary/data/dictionary.md

 __be left holding the bag__ _idiom_ To have responsibility or guilt for something foisted upon oneself; to take the blame for something.
 Primarily heard in US.
 __be left in the lurch__ _idiom_ To be left or abandoned without assistance in a particularly awkward, difficult, or troublesome situation.
 (Sometimes written as “left in a lurch.”) _I’ll really be left in the lurch if the manager decides to quit before this project is finished._
 __be left out in the cold__ _idiom_ :two: To be ignored, forgotten and neglected.
+__be left to (one’s) own devices__ _idiom_ To be left unsupervised or uncontrolled; to be allowed to do as one pleases. _My job is really great: I know what I need to work on and am just left to my own devices._
 __be like herding cats__ _idiom_ To be very unwieldy or unmanageable; to be nearly impossible to organize.
 Usually said of a group of people.
 __be no picnic__ _Looking after four children is no picnic._
 __be not just another pretty face__ _idiom_ To have distinguishing achievements, intelligence, skills, or abilities beyond what was or may have been assumed.